IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcopenshell-python/installation.rst

 PyPI
 ----

-PyPI releases are automatically performed once a month.
+PyPI releases are automatically performed once a month and contain the latest Python code that point in time.

-Releases on PyPI may potentially ship slightly outdated precompiled binaires of the C++ core.
+Releases on PyPI may potentially ship slightly outdated precompiled binaries of the C++ core.
 This is because the binaries typically go through a period of manual testing prior in case of high-risk changes.